U.S. Olympian Alysa Liu, father targeted in Chinese spy case

 Prosecutors allege that Ziburis was hired to perform surveillance on the family and pose as a member of an international sports committee to ask Arthur Liu for a copy of his and Alysa Liu’s passports by claiming it was a travel “preparedness check” related to COVID-19.
 The complaint said when Arthur Liu refused, Ziburis threatened to delay or deny them international travel.

 His daughter visited their ancestral homeland for the first time while at the Olympics.
-Arthur Liu said his daughter has generally been warmly embraced by Chinese fans and media, who considered Alysa Liu to be one of their own.
+Arthur Liu said his daughter has generally been warmly embraced by Chinese fans and media, who consider her to be one of their own.

 But through the spying investigation, he learned that China was aware of an Instagram message about human rights violations against the ethnic minority Uyghurs that his daughter once posted.
 During the Games, Alysa Liu also told her father that she was approached by a stranger late one night at a cafeteria after the free skate event, and that the man followed her and asked her to come to his apartment.